VisionLabs/torch-opencv/README.md

 #Tutorial

-This section showcases code snippets to use basic image based Opencv functionalities.
+This section showcases code snippets to use basic image based [OpenCV](http://opencv.org/) functionalities.
 Using the famous Lena image for this purpose.

 ###Requiring torch-opencv
-Opencv provides range of functionalities.
+OpenCV provides range of functionalities.
 You can require them as required.
 ```lua
 local cv = require 'cv'
 require 'cv.imgcodecs' -- reading/writing images